LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 ### Rotation

-First let's explore the `rotation` parameter.
+First we will explore the `rotation` parameter.
 This value is the amount of rotation to apply to the sprite when rendering it.
-Let's rotate the texture 90° to make it vertical.
+We will rotate the texture 90° to make it vertical.
 Since rotation is measured in radians, not degrees, we can use the built-in math library in MonoGame to make the conversion for us by calling [**MathHelper.ToRadians**](xref:Microsoft.Xna.Framework.MathHelper.ToRadians(System.Single)).
 Update the code to:

 [!code-csharp[](./snippets/rotation.cs?highlight=17)]